Battle of Hill 731: Background

 By the end of 1940, the Greek command decided to halt large-scale offensive operations on the Albanian front, authorizing only local offensive operations for improving Greek lines until the weather improved.
 In effect, during the first months of 1941, the fighting had turned to a stalemate.
-In the Spring of 1941, the Italian leadership desired to achieve a success against the Greek army before the impending German intervention.
+In the spring of 1941, the Italian leadership desired to achieve a success against the Greek army before the impending German intervention.
 The plan, devised by General Ugo Cavallero, envisioned a large-scale attack on a narrow, 32 km front in the centre of the Greek positions.
 The aim of the Italian attack was to break through the Greek lines, recapture Klisura, and advance towards Leskovik and Ioannina.
 Key to the Italian effort was a hill known as 731, which stood at the center of the planned attack.

-The attack was to be carried out by the VIII Army Corps (24th Infantry Division "Pinerolo", 38th Infantry Division "Puglie", and 59th Infantry Division "Cagliari"), with the XXV Army Corps (2nd Infantry Division "Sforzesca", 7th Infantry Division "Lupi di Toscana", 47th Infantry Division "Bari", and 51st Infantry Division "Siena") as second echelon, and the 131st Armored Division "Centauro" and 29th Infantry Division "Piemonte" as reserves.
+The attack would be carried out by the VIII Army Corps (59th Cagliari, 38th Puglie, and 24th Pinerolo Divisions) and two elite Blackshirt battalions of the 26th Legion, XXV Army Corps' 2nd Sforzesca Division, the 47th Bari, 51st Siena, and 7th Lupi di Toscana Divisions as a second echelon, and the Centauro and Piemonte Divisions as general reserves.

 The Greek units opposite them were II Corps (17th, 5th, 1st, 15th, and 11th Divisions) which had been fighting from the beginning of the war, with three regiments as reserve, and able to be reinforced by the 4th Division.
 During the preceding months and in anticipation of an attack, the Greek troops had been ordered to dig entrenchments to provide cover.
-The Italian Division tasked with the assault on Hill 731 was Puglie.
+The Italian Division to assault Hill 731 was Puglie.
 Hill 731 was defended by the 2nd Battalion of the Greek 5th Infantry Regiment (ΙΙ/5) of the 1st Division, who were ordered to hold their positions at all costs.
 The ΙΙ/5 Battalion was commanded by Major Dimitrios Kaslas and the majority of its soldiers hailed from the towns of Trikala and Karditsa.

 The commander of the Greek II Corps Maj.
-Gen. Georgios Bakos had been appointed a mere four days prior to the Italian offensive: during a conference held at Athens on 5 March, the then commander Lt.
+Gen. Georgios Bakos had been appointed a mere four days prior to the Italian offensive.
+In a conference held at Athens on 5 March, the then commander Lt.
 Gen. Dimitrios Papadopoulos, along with two other generals of the I Corps, objected to the presence in Greece of a British expeditionary force, which would have been inadequate to defend Greece against the Germans but sufficient to provide them with a casus belli.
 Their opposition led to their dismissal on the next day and their retirement on the day after that.